pykeen/pykeen/docs/source/extending/extending_models.rst

 The above example shows a very common way of slicing it to get separate lists of head indices (``hrt_batch[:, 0]``), relation indices (``hrt_batch[:, 1]``), and tail indices (``hrt_batch[:, 2]``).
 Then, they are passed to the embeddings to look up the actual values.
-This is vectorized, so the results are also lists of embeddings (2-tensors) on which vectorized math can be applied.
+This is vectorized, so the results are also 2-tensors (tensors of embeddings) on which vectorized math can be applied.

 Using a Custom Model with the Pipeline
 --------------------------------------